The Thomas Pages homepage

 “in the Beloved”

-and thus as His Body, the fullness of Him who fills all in all (Eph.1:3,6,23), as they await the final consummation in His visible coming as King of the Kingdom (Rev.22:20).
+and thus in them as His spiritual Body, which is the fullness of Him who fills all in all” (Eph.1:3,6,23), as they actively await the final consummation in His visible coming as King of the Kingdom (Rev.22:20).

 BIBLIOGRAPHY